 6. Design a unique training program that suits the specific training goals of an individual and/or group;

-7. Appreciate the legal and safety considerations of exercise testing and training.
+7. Appreciate the safety considerations of exercise testing and training.

 - Health Screening and Risk Stratification

 - Physiological adaptations to training

 - Testing Cardiorespiratory Fitness